brianium/paratest-selenium/README.md

 Running The Tests
 -----------------

-To run the tests using ParaTest run the following command:
+To run the tests using ParaTest run the following command (will read suite from phpunix.xml):
-`vendor/bin/paratest -f test/`
+`vendor/bin/paratest -f`

 To run the tests using phpunit alone run the following command:
-`vendor/bin/phpunit test/`
+`vendor/bin/phpunit`

 For more information on ParaTest head over to the [repo](https://github.com/brianium/paratest).